amulchapla/CallCenterIntelligenceAzureAI/call-batch-analytics/README.md

 ![Save template](../common/images/image009.png)

 Saving the template will result in the screen below.
 You will need to fill in the form provided.

+**Following settings are required to be completed in this step.**
+1. Specify `Resource group` name.
+Recommended to create a new resource group.
+2. Specify `Storage Account` name.
+Recommended to create a new storage accout.
+3. Provide an existing `Azure Speech Services Key`.
+4. Select `Azure Speech Services Region` that corresponds to your Azure Speech Services Key.
+5. Provide an existing `Text Analytics Key`.
+6. Select `Azure Text Analytics Region` that corresponds to your Text Analytics Key.
+7. Provide `Sql Administrator Login` and `Sql Administrator Login Password`.
+Make a note of this as we will need this in future steps.

+Other setting are options.
+You can change them if you wish.

 It is important that all the information is correct.
 Let us look at the form and go through each field.

 ![form template](../common/images/image011.png)